port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/kubernetes/port-crd.md

 }
 ```

-3. **Create a Port Entity custom resource in your cluster** - Create an Entity CR which will represent a microservice, using the scheme defined in your blueprint:
+3. **Create a Port entity custom resource in your cluster** - create an Entity CR which will represent a microservice, using the scheme defined in your blueprint:

    1. Create the following file as `port-entity.yaml`: